 Once you’re comfortable, try playing two octave C notes in your left hand.
 You can also play a G note in between them both to make the chord sound even more full and rich.

-This is a diagram of how a chord of Eb major is written on a score.
-The Eb sits at the bottom of the chord stack. the G is in the middle, with the Bb sitting at the very top.
+This is a diagram of how Cmaj7 is written on a music score.
+The C sits at the bottom of the chord stack; the E is in the middle, followed by G. Finally, a B notes sits at the very top.